reimagined/resolve/docs/api/command-handler.md

 description:
 ---

-A command handler function has the following signature:
+A command handler function has the following structure:

 ```js
 (state, command, context) => {